 Making a mistake on your taxes is nothing out of the ordinary.
 In fact, by some estimates, up to 20% of Americans make a mistake on their tax return.
 While the IRS may correct for some errors internally — such as math errors — it also offers U.S. citizens a way to amend their Form 1040 if things change, such as your filing status, your income, and your deductions or credits.
 And because it’s the IRS, it should come as no surprise that the way you can update that information is — you guessed it — through another form.

-Form 1040X Amended U.S. Individual Income Tax Return is a two-page document issued by the Internal Revenue Service (IRS) for taxpayers who need to correct their previously filed returns for any reason.
+The form in question is known as the Form 1040X Amended U.S. Individual Income Tax Return.
+This is a two-page document issued by the Internal Revenue Service (IRS) for taxpayers who need to correct their original tax returns for any reason.

-Unfortunately, the IRS’s instructions for Form 1040X is over 17,000 words — 19 pages of single-spaced, two-column, 10-point font.
-While exhaustive, for small-business owners or independent contractors who just discovered they made a mistake on their taxes, that can feel daunting.
+Unfortunately, the IRS’s instructions to file Form 1040X are over 17,000 words — 19 pages of single-spaced, two-column, 10-point font.
+While exhaustive, those instructions can feel daunting for small-business owners or self-employed independent contractors who just discovered they made a mistake on their taxes.